rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 Of course logging to console output or to a file is perhaps not sufficient.
 If you want to have logging tables in your database, ETLBox comes with some additions to the default logging mechanism provided by NLog.

-Additionally to the traditional nlog setup where log information can be send to any target by changing the configuration, ETLBox comes with a set of Tasks and a recommended nlog configuration.
-This will allow you to have a more advanced logging into your database.

-E.g, you can create log tables and stored procedures useful for logging in SQL with the `CreateLogTablesTask`.
-It will basically create two log tables - a table for the "normal" log and a table  to store information about your ETL process.
-Whenever you use a Control Flow or Data Flow task, log information then is written into the log table.
-Additionally, you can use tasks like `StartLoadProcessTask` or `EndLoadProcessTask` which will write information about the current
-ETL process into the ETL process table.

-### Extend the nlog.config
+### Method 1: Extend the nlog.config

-As a first step to have nlog log into your database, you must extend your nlog configuration and add the database as target.
+One way to have logging into the database enabled is to extend the nlog configuration and add your database as target.
-It should then look like this:
+This way is the most flexible one, but it involves some manual steps: You have to set up the logging table yourself, and define the database target in your nlog.config file.

+The modification to the nlog.config could  like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>